Apple Cider Vinegar: Properties

 So is apple cider vinegar good for you?
 It's long enjoyed a reputation as a folk remedy for a range of health issues, and apple cider vinegar benefits are variously described as ranging from its efficacy as a natural laxative to its lowering blood pressure and improving insulin sensitivity in type two diabetes.
 But is there any truth in it all?

 The most common claim is probably that apple cider vinegar burns off fat.
-Some people say that taking apple cider vinegar with meals helps digest proteins faster, generating higher levels of growth hormone which, it is claimed, breaks down fat cells, while others believe that the pectin in cider vinegar helps weight loss by increasing feelings of fullness, despite that fact that apple cider vinegar does not contain the pectin which is to be found in apples.
-But while there is some evidence that vinegar may help suppress appetite (likely simply because of its sour flavour), apart from some very small-scale studies, there is as yet no compelling scientific evidence of its having any effect on weight loss.
+Some people say that taking apple cider vinegar with meals helps digest proteins faster, generating higher levels of growth hormone which, it is claimed, breaks down fat cells.
+Yet, others believe that the pectin in cider vinegar helps weight loss by increasing feelings of fullness, despite the fact that apple cider vinegar does not contain the pectin which is to be found in apples.
+But while there is some evidence that vinegar may help suppress appetite (likely simply because of its sour flavour), apart from some very small-scale studies, there is as yet no compelling scientific evidence of it having any effect on weight loss.